hverboncoeur/Verboncoeur2024-JoG/README.md

 6. Install `zenodo_get` to download the data repository by running the following in a command line: `pip install zenodo_get`
 7. Download the data repository in a command line: `zenodo_get `
 8. Unarchive the data into the current directory in a command line: `unzip data.zip`
-9. Open the notebook from the file browser on the left side and hit play on the cells to your heart's content.
+9. Open the notebook from the file browser on the left side and hit play on the cells.

 ## Notes

 1. The scripts for delineating boundaries around surface-height anomalies come from in-prep work by Wilson Sauthoff ([link to be updated with publication] (https://github.com/wsauthoff)).
-All boundaries used in this study are located in the 'figure_scripts/shapefiles' folder as shapefiles.
+All boundaries used in this study are located in the 'figure_scripts/shapefiles' folder as shapefiles and on Zenodo in the 'SHAPES' folder.
 2. Data from ICESat, CryoSat-2, and ICESat-2 used in this study are available on Zenodo ([link] ()).
 The resulting dh/dt time series are available at the same link.

 ## Referencing